-I am a lecturer in the computer science department at University College London (UCL) and part of the in the infosec group there.
+I am a lecturer (assistant professor) in the computer science department at University College London (UCL) and part of the in the infosec group there.
 My research is in computer security; I use tools from economics and insight from traditional computer science to analyze cybercrime.
 I currently co-direct StopBadware, an anti-malware organization I started working for in 2011.
-Before joining UCL, I was an assistant professor in the computer science department at the University of New Mexico (UNM); before joining UCL, I was an assistant professor at UNM for two years.
+I am a research assistant professor in the computer science department at the University of New Mexico (UNM); before joining UCL, I was an assistant professor at UNM for two years.

 I completed my PhD entitled "Measuring Bitcoin-based Cybercrime" in the computer science department at the University of Tulsa in 2017, advised by Dr. Tyler Moore.
 I was a 2016 Google Anita Borg scholar.
 I received an MS in CS at SMU in 2015.
 In Fall 2014 I was a visiting research student at TU Delft working with Dr. Michel van Eeten.
 I received a BA from Wellesley College in 2012 with a major in computer science and a minor in mathematics.
 At Wellesley, I was part of the Tinkerblocks research group and advised by Dr. Lyn Turbak.

 General inquiries: m [dot] last name [at] ucl [dot] ac [dot] uk